samjulien/blog/_posts/2018-08-23-what-companies-can-learn-from-the-reddit-data-breach.markdown

 The Microsoft Authenticator is one of many similar tools, including the Google Authenticator, Twilio Authenticator, and LastPass Authenticator.
 They all rely on a time-based one-time password (TOTP) algorithm to generate a short-lived (30 seconds or less) password.
 The user must [copy the password into the website](https://uk.godaddy.com/blog/how-to-avoid-web-design-mistakes-that-could-sabotage-your-business/)'s or app's required field for verification before it expires.

+{% include tweet_quote.html quote_text="SMS 2FA is vulnerable to swings in cell-phone connectivity and can be easily intercepted by third parties.
+A more secure version is employing software tokens." %}

 ### Other Forms of 2FA That Could Have Stopped the Reddit Data Breach

 Hardware tokens are another method that many enterprises use.
 They rely on a physical device, such as a key fob or USB dongle, that generates a token for the user.